A friend recently confided in me (and she said I could share this story with you).

 Freedom Blocker #3: Refusing to trade off.

 You want to have your cake and eat it too, so you try to do it all.
-You run around like a crazy person—so even though you finished a huge client project and made it to your great-uncle’s 90th birthday party and made a casserole for your friend’s potluck dinner, you’re completely wiped out (and still don’t feel like you did enough).
+You run around like a little tornado—so even though you finished a huge client project and made it to your great-uncle’s 90th birthday party and made a casserole for your friend’s potluck dinner, you’re completely wiped out (and still don’t feel like you did enough).

 True freedom is achieved when you stop trying to do it all and start to employ the power of deliberate choices.